Watch Parts Explained: A Simple Guide

 The watch crystal or glass refers to the clear cover over the dial of a watch.
 It serves as protection for the watch’s delicate components, while also allowing the wearer to view the time easily.

-Watch straps & bracelets are an integral part of a watch and are responsible for securing the timepiece to the wrist.
-They come in a variety of materials including leather, metal, fabric, and rubber, allowing for personalization and style options.
+Watch straps and bracelets are an integral part of a watch and are responsible for securing the timepiece to the wrist.
+They come in a variety of materials including leather, metal, fabric, and rubber, allowing for personalization and style options

 The choice of a strap or bracelet can greatly affect the overall look and feel of a watch, making it an important aspect to consider when purchasing a timepiece.
 It is important to choose a strap or bracelet that is both comfortable and durable, as it is in constant contact with the skin.